-Italy bridge collapse kills 37, national anger grows
+Anger grows as Italy bridge collapse kills 37, race to find survivors

-GENOA, Italy (Reuters) - Rescuers scoured the wreckage of Italy’s bridge collapse on Wednesday as the death toll climbed to 37 and the government blamed the bridge’s private owner, demanding resignations and moving to strip its toll concession.
+GENOA, Italy (Reuters) - Rescuers searched for survivors amid the debris of Italy’s bridge collapse on Wednesday as the death toll climbed to 37 and the government blamed the bridge’s operator, demanding resignations and moving to strip its toll concession.

 The 50-year-old bridge, part of a toll motorway linking the port city of Genoa with southern France, collapsed during torrential rain on Tuesday, sending dozens of vehicles crashing onto a riverbed, a railway and two warehouses.